 Welcome to the New Dry Plate Era!

-Zebra Standard ISO 2 Dry Plates are a modern take on high quality Dry Plates of the 1890s.
-Just like in the old days they are hand coated (poured) with ultra fine grain silver gelatine emulsion that is sensitive only to UV and blue light.
-Contrast of the plates is moderate to high making them ideal for further use with alternative printing processes.
-However despite the high contrast there is less separation in the shadows meaning they can also be scanned and digitized with great results.
+Zebra Dry Plate Tintypes deliver an impressive positive image on black surface with the finest grain quality.
+Overall they are very similar to a more well known Wet Plate version with a few advantages.
+Because they are coated with Silver Gelatine emulsion which is then dried, plates can be used for months and developed whenever you desire just like with Standard Dry Plates.
+No rushing and portable darkrooms, all you need is a special developer mixture to achieve a whitish negative.
+Just like Standard Zebra Dry Plates also these are hand coated (poured) with ultra fine grain silver gelatine emulsion that is sensitive only to UV and blue light.
+Contrast of the plates is moderate to high.
 Plates are rated at ASA 2 under winter lighting at middle latitudes, but as with other primitive processes, the effective speed of the plate will vary for a few stops depending on actual UV levels.
 Zebra Dry Plates are completely hand made and therefore kept to the highest standard of excellence and embody all the latest improvements.

 STORAGE & SHELF LIFE